-10 Earnings before interest, income taxes, depreciation and amortization.
+$^{^{\}rm 12}$ Earnings before interest, income taxes, depreciation and amortization.

-Once portfolio breakpoints are determined, companies from the NYSE Amex Equities (formerly the American Stock Exchange, or AMEX)11 universe and the NASDAQ universe are added to the appropriate portfolio, depending on their size with respect to the breakpoints.12 Since NYSE Amex Equities and NASDAQ companies are generally small relative to NYSE companies, their addition to the data set produces portfolios that are more heavily populated at the "small cap" end of the spectrum.13
+Once portfolio breakpoints are determined, companies from the NYSE MKT (formerly the AMEX) universe and the NASDAQ universe are added to the appropriate portfolio, depending on their size with respect to the breakpoints.
+Since NYSE MKT and NASDAQ companies are generally small relative to NYSE companies, their addition to the data set produces portfolios that are more heavily populated at the "small cap" end of the spectrum.

 All portfolios are rebalanced annually, so this process is completed for each year from 1963 to the most recent available year, and for each of the eight measures of size.
-This results in the creation of 25 portfolios for each of the eight size measures, a total of 200 (8 x 25) unique portfolios for each year from 1963 to present, each ranked from largest to smallest by each respective size measure.14
+This results in the creation of 25 portfolios for each of the eight size measures, a total of 200 (8 x 25) unique portfolios for each year from 1963 to present, each ranked from largest to smallest by each respective size measure.15